evmar/n2/doc/design_notes.md

 ## Variable scope

 Ninja syntactic structures (`build`, `rule`) are at some level just lists of key-value bindings that ultimately combine to set properties on individual build steps, such as the `command = ...` command line.

 Additionally, bindings can be referenced by other bindings via the `$foo` or `${foo}` syntax.
-This means variable lookup can recurse through a hierarchy of scopes.
+This means variable lookup traverses through a hierarchy of scopes.
 The intent was this was simple enough that the behavior is straightforward, which in retrospect's insight really just means "underspecified".
 (Forgive me!
-I hacked Ninja together in a few weekends and made the common mistake of "this is so simple I don't really need to think it through".)
+I hacked Ninja together in a few weekends and made the all too easy mistake of "this is so simple I don't really need to think it through".)

-Aside from a conceptual model of the system's rules, ultimately what matters is what Ninja files in the wild do, which per [Hyrum's Law](https://www.hyrumslaw.com/) contain whatever the Ninja implementation allows.
-However, I don't think it's really worth fleshing out all the idiosyncracies of Ninja's implementation as long as existing builds work.
+### Basics

+First, here's a high level description that conveys the idea but omits details.

-Consider the following build file:
+Consider a build file like the following:

 ```
 var = $A